SamuelMelian/DAS-G01-2025/decisions/0006-client-module.md

 ## Context and Problem Statement

-Within the presentation tier of the system architecture, client-side applications (web, mobile, desktop) must interact with the business logic tier through domain classes that represent end users and the organizational platforms to which they belong.
-The system supports multiple users operating under the same corporate platform, sharing global policies, notification rules, and purchase preferences.
+Client-side applications (web, mobile, desktop) interact with domain classes that represent end users and the corporate platforms to which they belong.

-Client applications must display personal information, order history, delivery incidents, and billing preferences while enforcing platform-level constraints such as notification channels, allowed payment methods, and order limitations.
-To achieve this, it is necessary to identify the core domain classes that represent these responsibilities in a structured manner.
+These classes are part of the client domain and expose the data required by the presentation tier to display personal information, order history, delivery incidents, and purchase configurations.
+The system supports multiple users operating under the same platform, sharing notification rules and purchase policies.

 ## Decision Drivers